Septias/bachelor-thesis/overview.typ

 = Constructs
-== With Statements
+== With Statements <with>
 With statements in nix are very tricky.
 They basically allow to introduc all bindings of a record into the following expression.
 For this, the first expression (A) in $"with " A"; "B$ has to reduce to a record.
 If this does not work, typing should raise an error.
 For explicit records, the following typing is straigt forward.
-Just introduce all fields to the scope and continue typchecking $B$.
-For the case that A is a type variable, it gets tricky again because of the generic subsumption rule.
+Just introduce all fields to the scope without shadowing and continue typchecking $B$.
+For the case that A is a type variable, it gets tricky however because of the generic subsumption rule.
 When A is subtyped like follows $A: {X: "int"} arrow A: {}$, then the field X would not be accessible in the function body.
 The second problem is what I call the _attribution problem_.
-This happens when there is a chain of with statements $"with "A; ("with "B;) t$ and B is a type variable.
-Now when trying to lookup $x$ in t, it is unclear whether x came from B or A. But only in the case that
+This happens when there is a chain of with statements $"with "A; ("with "B;) t$ and A and B are type variables.
+Now when trying to lookup $x$ in t, it is unclear whether x came from B or A.

 == Inherit Statements